OBJECTIVES AND MISSION

 The Objectives of the Association

-The primary task of people engaged in medical profession is to work on behalf of patients who wish to live more healthily and in greater comfort.
-With advances in the medicine and other sciences and changes in relevant institutions and attitudes, the role of dentists has altered, although they have their spirit of making a contribution to society, as has always been exemplified by the leaders in this field.
-When we talk about the dentistry or dental treatment as practiced at the present time in Japan, we may well wonder if we can state with complete confidence that we are really contributing to society.
+The primary task of people engaged in medical profession is to work on behalf of patients, who wish to live more healthily and in greater comfort.
+With advances in the medicine and other sciences and changes in relevant institutions and attitudes, the role of dentists has changed also; nonetheless, they still maintain the spirit of making a contribution to the society just as the pioneers in medicine and dentistry have always shown.
+When we talk about the current trend in the practice of dentistry in Japan, we may wonder if we can state with complete confidence that we are really contributing to the society.

 As with other sciences, modern dentistry has made great progress in both its knowledge and technique.
-However, not a few dentists have forgotten their ideal of eliminating oral disease.
+However, not a few dentists have forgotten their ideal, namely, elimination of oral diseases.
 Instead, they have devoted themselves to cosmetic restoration of unhealthy teeth.
 Today, some practitioners, mistakenly, even regard aesthetic prosthesis as dentistry's primary purpose.
-Moreover, dentistry research is divided into minute sub-categories that are remote from clinical practice, and dental education is not always inspired by the spirit of making a contribution to society.
+Moreover, dentistry research is divided into minute sub-categories that are remote from clinical practice, and dental education is not always inspired by the spirit of making a contribution to the society.
 The Japanese government's medical policy encourages dentists to spend more time on aftercare and gives them no incentive or motivation to exert themselves to prevent disease from occurring or recurring.

 What should be done about this situation?
 Our first task is to inform people of the fact that dentistry can prevent the majority of dental diseases.
 But will dentists be ready to practice their profession after people are better informed?